rayman2000/factories/README.md

 # factories
-Python project for calculating stuff in factory games
+Python scripts for calculating stuff in factory games